Building team cohesion leads to greater business efficiency.

 A big part of connecting individuals (who spend 40 hours or more together each week) is boosting their self-esteem and morale as people, not just professionals.

 Initiating team-building activities can be a great way to build the empathy and respect that’s needed for a successful team to function.
-As your employees interact with each other and get to know each other beyond their roles, group cohesion will rise.
+As your employees interact with each other and get to know one another beyond their work roles, team cohesion will increase.

 4. Increase communication

-Team-building only works with continuous, clear communication.
+Approximately 86% of employees cite lack of communication or collaboration for workplace failures.
+Teams only work effectively with continuous, clear communication.
 As a team leader, you need to provide the resources your team needs to reach out to each other.
 Whether they need skilled support on a project or someone to brainstorm ideas with, they should be able to easily and conveniently connect with their peers.

-We recommend opening up a few communication channels that help your team stay productive and engaged.
-Online messaging platforms like Podium Teamchat have risen in popularity over the years for this exact reason, enabling even remote teams to easily stay connected and cohesive without distractions.
+We recommend opening up a few communication channels to help your team stay productive and engaged.
+Online messaging platforms such as Podium Teamchat enable even remote teams to easily stay connected and cohesive without distractions.
+By increasing internal (and external) communication, America’s Car Mart was able to attain over 1,000 reviews and offer a highly improved, seamless customer experience in a matter of months.

 5. Build trust